 • Development of multi criteria ecological prioritisation

 • Consultation with landholders and asset owners to arrange access for site assessments

 If you are involved in the research, management or rehabilitation of intertidal habitats, or would like more detailed information about the project, we would like to hear from you.
 Send Trent Power an email to find out more.
 If you would like to receive project updates please email us to join the mailing list.

-The Department of Agriculture and Fisheries is funding the project for the provision of rehabilitation and management of fish habitat in Central Queensland under DAF1498CQA-6 and DAF1498CQA-7.
+The Department of Agriculture and Fisheries is funded the project for the provision of rehabilitation and management of fish habitat in Central Queensland under DAF1498CQA-6 and DAF1498CQA-7.

-For more information contact Trent Power, by email at Catchment Solutions, or ring him on 0407 146 887.
+For more information contact Trent Power at Catchment Solutions.